PIN0L33KZ/obsidian-panel/README.md

 ```

 ## 2. Install Apache2 ⬇️
-This Documentation proceeds with Apache2 but you can choos a different webserver.
+This Documentation proceeds with Apache2 but you can choose a different webserver.
 Continue your Apache2 installation with the following commands:
 ```bash
 sudo apt install apache2 -y